A great recipe. Courtesy of Bon Appetit Magazine, October 2016

 - Reduce heat to medium.
 Cook bacon and remaining 1 Tbsp. vegetable oil in wok, stirring often, until bacon is browned and crisp, about 5 minutes.
 Add dried chiles and peppercorns and cook, tossing, just until fragrant (be careful not to burn), about 30 seconds.
 Transfer bacon, chiles, and peppercorns to a plate, leaving bacon drippings behind.

 - Return cauliflower to wok with a slotted spoon; discard excess marinade.
 Cook cauliflower, tossing occasionally, until charred in spots and crisp-tender (short of scorching it, don’t worry about letting it go pretty dark), 8–10 minutes.
 Add scallion whites, serrano chile, ginger, garlic, and peanuts and cook, tossing often, until sauce is fragrant and cauliflower is tender, about 2 minutes.
-Add bacon mixture and cook, tossing, just until sauce coats cauliflower, about 1 minute; season with salt.
+Add bacon mixture and reserved sauce and cook, tossing, just until sauce coats cauliflower, about 1 minute; season with salt.

 - Transfer to a serving dish and top with scallion greens.
 Serve with rice alongside.